359th Signal Brigade

-The 359th Signal Brigade (United States) is a unit of the US Army Reserve.
-The unit began as the HHD, 3359th Signal Service Battalion in 1944 as a part of the US forces in Brazil during World War II and the unit earned the American Theater campaign streamer and a Meritorious Unit Commendation.
+The 359th Signal Brigade (Theater Tactical) is a unit of the US Army Reserve.
+The unit began as the HHD, 3359th Signal Service Battalion in 1944 as a part of the US forces in Brazil during World War II monitoring and relaying messages to Army Air Force planes in North Africa.
+The unit earned the American Theater campaign streamer and a Meritorious Unit Commendation.

 The unit was inactive from 1945-1955 when it was redesignated as HHD, 359th Signal Group as a part of the Army Reserve in New York City.
 It was again inactive from 1963-1968 when it was reactivated and moved to Syracuse, N.Y.
 It was again redesignated 1987 as the 359th Signal Brigade.
 In 1995 the brigade moved to Fort Gordon, Georgia.

 The unit was federalized for the Global War on Terror from 2010-2011 when it would earn a second Meritorious Unit Commendation and an Afghanistan campaign streamer for the Consolidation III campaign.